bootstrap-vue/bootstrap-vue/docs/components/progress/README.md

 <!-- progress-width.vue -->
 ```

-The height of the prograss bar can be controled with the `height` prop.
+The height of the progress bar can be controled with the `height` prop.
 The height
 value should be a standard CSS dimension (`px`, `rem`, `em`, etc). the default
 is `1rem`.